The Skeptics Guide to the Bible

 Session 3: In the Image of God

-Monday, March 10, 2025
+March 24, 2025

 In Genesis 1, God made man in His image, after His Likeness.
 For the modern reader, these terms can be confusing.
 What does it mean to be made in the image of God?
 Scholars have struggled with this question for centuries.
 Does it mean like God, we are capable of creativity?
 Or like God, we were created in holiness and purity?
 Yes.
-It probably does mean all of those things, but to the ancient ready, it also meant more.
+It probably does mean all of those things, but to the ancient reader, it also meant more.
 Join us on March 11 to learn more about God’s plans for mankind and our role in spiritual warfare.

 Session 2: Hebrew Cosmology

-Tuesday, February 4, 2025
+February 4, 2025

 A close reading of the Bible reveals the ancient Hebrews viewed the universe a little differently than we do in modern times.
 Hidden in the text are references to realms of chaos; one of God’s first creative acts is to make sea monsters!
 From the very beginning of Bible, God, representing creation, life and order, places himself in opposition to forces representing destruction, death and chaos.
 How are these themes developed throughout the rest of the Bible?
 How does this view of Hebrew cosmology affect Biblical Creationism?
 Join us on Tuesday, February 4, 2025!